julietrb1/onair-api-go-client/README.md

 # OnAir API Go Client

-A Go client library for interacting with the [OnAir](https://www.onair.company) API.
+An unofficial Go client library for interacting with the [OnAir](https://www.onair.company) API.
 OnAir is a proprietary commercial flight simulation and management platform that provides a realistic airline management experience.

 ## Installation